 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1–800– MEDICARE to get information on all of your options.

 Like many Americans, when the need for long-term care first struck my family, we were fairly ignorant about the subject – and especially the part about how to pay for it.
-We mistakenly assumed Medicare would pay for my grandmother’s needs.
+We mistakenly assumed Medicare would pay for all of my grandmother’s care needs.